Images Index> Images of People> This page

 The four photographs below are from the album of Mrs. Robert Wildgoose who lived at The Gables on Chesterfield Road and then at Stoneycroft, the house she had built on Cavendish Road.
 The album now belongs to the Ash family and was in the possession of Ray Ash's step-grandmother Ash (Dora May Wheeldon before her marriage), who was for many years companion and housekeeper to Mrs. Wildgoose at Stoneycroft.
 A selection from the album is published here with kind permission of Ray Ash.

 The images you see here are reproduced from tiny amateur photographs, three inches wide, which are also very faded.
 They really are quite hard to date but from other photographs in the album were probably been taken around 1900-1905, and maybe even slightly before that.
 Unfortunately, Marian Wildgoose was not very good at putting dates in her album, so some of the dates are only approximations.
-They were certainly in the time of Reverend Canon James William Kewley, for many years Rector of Matlock, as he appears in photographs 2 and 3 and probably in photograph 4.
+They were certainly taken in the time of Reverend Canon James William Kewley, for many years Rector of Matlock, as he appears in photographs 2 and 3 and probably in photograph 4.

 Images of People